Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: Conclusion

 \section{Conclusion}

 We propose a joint satellite selection and adaptive bitrate algorithm based on RL and MPC for LEO satellite networks.
-According to the experiment results, joint optimization can optimize satellite selection and bitrate decisions dynamically according to the network conditions.
-Our results show that joint selection yields significant benefits in a single-user scenario and its benefit further increases over a multi-user scenario.
+According to the experimental results, joint optimization can dynamically optimize satellite selection and bitrate decisions based on network conditions.
+Our results show that joint selection yields significant benefits in a single-user scenario, and this benefit further increases in a multi-user scenario.
 Future directions involve leveraging neural network-based video enhancement techniques at receivers to further optimize video streaming in LEO satellite networks (\eg, video super-resolution and interpolation upon packet losses).